 Chateau Fougas Maldoror Vineyards, Terroir, Grapes, Winemaking

 The vines are old with an average age of close to 40 years.
-The terroir is made from a mix of sand, gravel and clay with iron deposits in the soils.
+The terroir of Chateau Fougas is a mix of sand, gravel and clay with iron deposits in the soils.
 Since 2010, the vineyard has been farmed using only 100% biodynamic, farming techniques.
+They were certified as biodynamic in 2013.

 There is a second wine, Chateau Fougas.
 There are also 2 higher end, special cuvees, Chateau Maldoror Organic Premium, which is made from a specific, parcel selection in the vineyard and Fougas Forces de Vie cuvee, which is produced from almost 100% old vine Merlot.